mpavelka/miloslavpavelka-blog/_posts/2020-02-20-aes-encryption-in-android-and-python.md

   date_modified: 2020-05-24 16:30:18 +0200
 ---

 I am part of a development team that produces an Android application that **exchanges _secrets_ with a server-side application**.
 These secrets are generated on both client-side and server-side.
-Before secret data is transfered to the other side, it is protected using a [hybrid cryptosystem](https://en.wikipedia.org/wiki/Hybrid_cryptosystem), where there is a AES-CBC encryption involved.
+Before secret data is transferred to the other side, it is protected using a [hybrid cryptosystem](https://en.wikipedia.org/wiki/Hybrid_cryptosystem), where there is AES-CBC encryption involved.

-During the development we bumped into a situation, when we were not able to decrypt the data on the client-side encrypted on the server-side due to slight differenceces in the APIs provided on these two platforms.
+During the development we bumped into a situation, when we were not able to decrypt the data on the client-side encrypted on the server-side due to slight differences in the APIs provided on these two platforms.
 These are the technologies used:

 - **client-side**: Android / Kotlin / [Javax.crypto](https://docs.oracle.com/javase/7/docs/api/javax/crypto/package-summary.html)
 - **server-side**: Python 3.6 / [cryptography](https://pypi.org/project/cryptography/)